KonradHoeffner/tempoguide/index.md

 Their splash colors restrict which pivots they have access to:
 Blue for Show and Tell, green for Chain of Smog + Witherbloom Apprentice, red for Stronghold Gambit (probably not good against you).
 Theoretically they could also pivot to castable non-combo creatures like Barrowgoyf, Orcish Bowmasters, Dauthi Voidwalker and Opposition Agent but I rarely see that.
+Eternal Weekend NA also popularized a Doomsday pivot but that is a very specific UB Turbo Reanimator version with Tamiyo, cantrips and Force of Will.

 #### Chain of Smog Combo
 <mtg-cards names="Witherbloom Apprentice|Chain of Smog|Spoils of the Vault"></mtg-cards>